Open Access, which is described in detail in the article about Open Science, gives rise to some copyright issues.

 Second, the question is to what extent Open Access policies that require researchers to publish under Open Access are compatible with researchers’ copyright to their own work.

-An important question in this context is whether Open Access policies should solely comprise the researchers’ articles, or whether in some cases it should also include their books.
+An important question in this context is whether Open Access policies should solely cover the researchers’ articles, or whether in some cases it should also include their books.

-When you make material available online as Open Access, it may be good idea to do so by means of Creative Commons licences.
+If you make material available online as Open Access, it may be a good idea to do so by means of Creative Commons licences.

 Open Access and copyright

 Researchers usually hold the copyright to their own books and articles.
 See more in the article Who owns the research?

 When a researcher publishes an article with a publisher, he or she usually grants the publisher the exclusive legal right to publish the article.
 In copyright terminology, you would say that the researcher transfers parts of his or her copyright to the publisher.
 As a result, the researcher is not allowed to publish the same article anywhere else, and the journal, in accordance with the copyright it has been assigned by the researcher, will be able to take action against anyone who may intend to publish the article.

 The journal will often send the researcher an agreement which expressly states that the journal will obtain exclusive legal rights to the work, but even if not expressly agreed, this will usually apply anyway.
 You can read more about transfer of copyright in Morten Rosenmeier’s guide on copyright, Ophavsret for begyndere – en bog til ikke-jurister, chapter 7.

 Many scientific journals submit the articles they accept to peer review.
 This means that the journal, before accepting the article, will ask one or more independent experts to comment on it and propose amendments, if necessary.